 To see your show's verified feed history:

 - Click Settings > Feeds on the show homepage in Podcasts Manager.
-Any feed listed was verified and served at least once for this show, during the lifetime of the show in Podcasts Manager.
+Any feed listed was verified in Podcasts Manager and served by Google.

 - Click Settings > Feeds on the show homepage on Podcasts Manager to see a list of all feeds that were ever verified for your show.
 The currently served feed is marked Served.

 If you see a warning that the show is now served from a different feed, click Verify new feed to see the URL of the new served feed in the verification wizard.

 If you are not using Podcasts Manager

 - If you want to add a new served feed to your show:

 - Add the new feed, then